-Reminiscent of the ’40s era version that originally stood in its place, Pleasure Pier has over 15 rides including a double-decker carousel, ferris wheel, bumper cars, log flume (look out for the wet zone!) and a small midway.
+Reminiscent of the ’40s era version that originally stood in its place, Pleasure Pier has over 15 rides including a Ferris wheel, bumper cars, 5D theater ride, log flume (look out for the wet zone!), and a small midway.
 You and your family can easily spend an afternoon seeking thrills and walking along Seawall Blvd.
-If the kids have cravings for classic carnival bites, try the funnel cakes, turkey legs, corn dogs, cotton candy and more.
+If the kids have cravings for classic carnival bites, try the funnel cakes, turkey legs, corn dogs, cotton candy, and more.

 Island visitors can stroll Galveston’s Downtown Historic District in search of classic souvenirs, sundries, and sweets.
-You can admire the classic architecture; a mix New Orleans charm and Wild West, before stopping in at La King’s Confectionary for homemade chocolate, taffy and ice cream.
-From March – October, there’s a movie night on the first Saturday of the month followed by music night every second Saturday, and every six weeks the art stroll brings out wine and art aficionados in droves.
-History-buffs can check out the Galveston Island Railroad Museum, or the Texas Seaport Museum before taking in a screening of The Great Storm—a film recalling the big storm of 1900; the worst natural disaster in American history—at Pier 21 Theater (27-minute doc, shown hourly).
+You can admire the Victorian architecture; a mix New Orleans charm and Wild West, before stopping in at La King’s Confectionary for homemade chocolate, taffy, and ice cream.
+History buffs can check out the Galveston Island Railroad Museum or the Texas Seaport Museum before taking in a screening of The Great Storm—a film recalling the big storm of 1900; the deadliest natural disaster in American history—at Pier 21 Theater (27-minute doc, shown hourly).

-Currently in Wave 4 of the renovation project, the aquarium (the fourth largest in the Southwest) at Moody Gardens offers plenty for little eyes and ears.
-You can meet penguins and learn about their habitat during the Penguin Experience.
-Littles will love watching the stingrays glide gracefully through the water and will gape in awe at the one million-gallon sea tank, before walking underneath and becoming an ocean explorer.
+The fourth largest aquarium in the Southwest offers plenty for little eyes and ears.
+You can meet penguins and learn about their habitat during a Penguin Encounter.
+Littles will love watching the stingrays glide gracefully through the water and will stand in awe at the one-million-gallon sea tank before walking underneath and becoming an ocean explorer.

-When you enter this pyramid you’ll wander from above the canopy to the rainforest floor; see monkeys, sloths, bats, a Komodo dragon and other jungle creatures, while admiring rare and exotic flowers.
-Watch butterflies flit from flower to flower, see ant hills filled with busy workers (from behind glass observation windows, of course!) and look for fish in the streams that meander through the pyramid floor.
+In this pyramid you’ll wander from above the canopy to the rainforest floor—see monkeys, sloths, bats, a Komodo dragon, and other jungle creatures while admiring rare and exotic flora.
+Watch butterflies flit from flower to flower, see ant hills filled with busy workers (from behind glass observation windows, of course!), and look for fish in the streams that meander through the pyramid floor.

 With exhibits that change every six months, the Discovery Pyramid always has something new.
-The current Discovery Zone exhibit—Skeletown—is a miniature city filled with people, places, and things in their skeleton form, which helps guests learn about bones and why they are so important.
-You can also check out the SpongeBob Subpants Adventure, a one-of-a-kind interactive experience which takes guests on a submarine voyage to explore the world of Bikini Bottom.
-Choose your own path through the wild and silly deep-sea adventure and have real-time conversations with the captain!
-From digital to real time with exciting 4D elements that brings ride to life with scents, bubbles, and bouncing beach balls, this ride is on the cutting edge of entertainment.
+For reference, on our trip we experienced the Skeletown exhibit, a miniature city filled with people, places, and things in their skeleton form, which helps kids learn about bones and why they are so important.
+In the 4D Theater, we got tickets to the SpongeBob Subpants Adventure, a one-of-a-kind interactive experience which takes you on a submarine voyage to explore the world of Bikini Bottom (with 4D elements like scents, bubbles, and bouncing beach balls).

-If you’ve come to Galveston for the waves and water, Palm Beach is a seasonal, pristine, white sand beach located on the property.
+If you’ve come to Galveston for the waves and water, Palm Beach is a seasonal, pristine, white sand beach located on the Moody Gardens property.
 There’s an interactive 650-foot lazy river, wave pool, and two 18-foot tower slides.
 Sports fanatics can try their hand at beach volleyball and the Aquarium Adventure Play Area has plenty of water fun for little players.
-Music fans will want to stick around for the Bands on the Sands summer concert series; starting in June, this popular event runs through the summer—each show ends with a dazzling fireworks display!
+Palm Beach is not part of the One Day Value Pass; purchase entry separately, $25-30 per person).

 What to Eat

 If you’re in the mood for amazing breakfast food (who isn’t?) head for Gumbo Diner.
-A mix between New Orleans spice and American classics, diners won’t be able to get enough of the very popular and very tasty beignets, the near-perfect waffles (made with Ben & Jerry’s secret waffle cone recipe!), or the large, savory portions of biscuits and gravy, make-your-own-omelets, and other classic breakfast items.
+A mix of New Orleans flavors and Classic American, diners won’t be able to get enough of the very popular and very tasty beignets, the near-perfect waffles (made with Ben & Jerry’s secret waffle cone recipe!), or the large, savory portions of biscuits and gravy, make-your-own-omelets, and other classic breakfast items.

 Where to Stay

 Moody Gardens Hotel is a four-star hotel and spa located on the 242-acre resort.
 Guests can choose from rooms, junior suites, or full-sized suites, all of which include access to the three restaurants, pool, seasonal kids activities, and other fun events.
-There are special packages just for families, which will ensure your visit includes all the awesome Moody Garden attractions including: the colonel paddleboat, 3 and 4D theaters, the pyramids, and Palm Beach.
+There are special packages just for families, which will ensure your visit includes all the awesome Moody Garden attractions or day passes to Schlitterbahn water park, which is walking distance from the Moody Gardens Hotel.

 All images by the author unless otherwise noted.